NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Spectral energy distribution model of NGC 3521 from UV to radio decameter ranges

-The standard \textsc{CIGALE} \texttt{radio} module implements a single non-thermal power law anchored to the FIR–radio correlation via the $q_{\mathrm{IR}}$ parameter, assuming that the 1.4\,GHz continuum is dominated by synchrotron emission with a fixed slope \citep{Helou1985,Boquien2019}.
-However, below $\nu \lesssim 100$\,MHz, the integrated radio spectra of galaxies typically deviate from a pure power law.
+The standard \textsc{CIGALE} radio module implements a single non-thermal power law anchored to the FIR–radio correlation via the $q_{\mathrm{IR}}$ parameter, assuming that the 1.4 GHz continuum is dominated by synchrotron emission with a fixed slope \citep{Helou1985, Boquien2019}.
+However, below $\nu \lesssim 100$ MHz, the integrated radio spectra of galaxies typically deviate from a pure power law.
 Namely, curvature and/or turnovers appear due to propagation and radiative-transfer effects in the ionized interstellar media (e.g., free–free absorption, possible synchrotron self-absorption).
 Observationally, global spectra show systematic low-frequency flattening and occasional turnovers, implying frequency-dependent opacity and multi-component synchrotron populations \citep{Condon1992, Lacki2013, Marvil2015, Chyzy2018}.
+To consistently model these effects within the SED energy-balance framework, we developed and implemented an extended radio module, radio\_extra\footnote{\url{https://github.com/OlenaKompaniiets/CIGALE_radio_extra_module}}, which retains the radio stock module but adds physically motivated low-frequency behavior.